Whispers of a Machine (WoaM) is an adventure/point-and-click 2019 video game.

 Vera doesn’t sleep much and can’t be arsed with makeup, so she often looks tired.

-Her facial expression also tends to look closed and dour by US standards.
+Her facial expressions also tends to look closed and dour by US standards.
 But that’s average by Nordic standards.

 When she uses her optical scanners, Ms. Englund’s irises switch to an unnatural light grey/green.
 She’ll normally do that when nobody can see her peepers.